Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 In this section we want to give geometric interpretations of the linear masses that we have found and classified in Section~\ref{secClassification}.
 By this we mean geometric constructions on asymptotically hyperbolic manifolds which give the linear masses without explicitely using the asymptotic expansion of the metric and the mass aspect tensor.

-The first approach is to use the framework of mass-like invariants associated to curvature type expressions developed by Michel \cite{MichelMass}, which we recall here in Subsection~\ref{subsec_Michel}.
-It considers ``geometric'' differential operators
+The first approach is to use the framework of mass-like invariants associated to curvature type expressions developed by Michel in \cite{MichelMass}, which we recall in Subsection~\ref{subsec_Michel}.
+It considers geometric differential operators

 from the space $\cM(M)$ of Riemannian metrics on a manifold $M$ to the space $\Gamma(E)$ of sections of some tensor bundle $E$ over $M$.
 The adjective ``geometric'' means that the operator is invariant under the action of diffeomorphisms, that is